CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
-const walletId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The wallet ID.
+const wallet_id = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The wallet ID.
-const tokenId = "ETH_USDT"; // String | The token ID, which is the unique identifier of a token.
-You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens). const feeRate = "0.001"; // String | The fee rate in sats/vByte or fee_price in gwei. const toAddress = "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE"; // String | The recipient's address. const opts = {
+const token_id = "ETH_USDT"; // String | The token ID, which is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens). const fee_rate = "0.001"; // String | The fee rate in sats/vByte or fee_price in gwei. const to_address = "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE"; // String | The recipient's address. const opts = {
-  'fromAddress': "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // String | The sender's address.
+  'from_address': "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // String | The sender's address.
 };
-apiInstance.getMaxTransferableValue(walletId, tokenId, feeRate, toAddress, opts).then((data) => {
+apiInstance.getMaxTransferableValue(wallet_id, token_id, fee_rate, to_address, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);